HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 William B. Rutherford - HCA Healthcare, Inc.

 Thank you, and good morning, everyone.
 I will add to Milton's comments and provide more detail on our performance and our health reform trends in the second quarter.
 As we reported in the second quarter, our same-facility admissions increased 0.8% over the prior year, and equivalent admissions increased 1.3%.
-Sam will provide more commentary on the drivers of the volume in a moment, and I will give you some trends by payer class.
+Sam will provide more commentary on the drivers of the volume in a moment, and I'll give you some trends by payer class.

-During the second quarter, same-facility Medicare admissions and equivalent admissions increased 2% and 3% respectively compared to the prior year period.
+During the second quarter, same-facility Medicare admissions and equivalent admissions increased 2% and 3%, respectively, compared to the prior year period.
 This includes both traditional and managed Medicare.
-Managed Medicare admissions increased 5.1% on a same-facility basis compared to the prior-year period, and represent 34.5% of our total Medicare admissions.
+Managed Medicare admissions increased 5.1% on a same-facility basis compared to the prior-year period and represent 34.5% of our total Medicare admissions.

-Same-facility Medicaid admissions and equivalent admissions increased 0.1% and 1.6% respectively in the quarter, compared to the prior-year period, fairly consistent with the recent trends.
+Same-facility Medicaid admissions and equivalent admissions increased 0.1% and 1.6%, respectively, in the quarter compared to the prior-year period, fairly consistent with the recent trends.
 Same-facility self-pay and charity admissions increased 4.9% in the quarter.
-These represent 7.8% of our total admissions compared to 7.5% in the second quarter of last year.
+This represents 7.8% of our total admissions compared to 7.5% in the second quarter of last year.

-Managed care and other including exchange admissions declined 1.3%, while equivalent admissions were flat on a same-facility basis in the second quarter compared to the prior year.
+Managed care and other, including exchange admissions, declined 1.3%, while equivalent admissions were flat on a same-facility basis in the second quarter compared to the prior year.
 Same-facility emergency room visits increased 0.4% in the quarter compared to the prior year, and same-facility self-pay and charity ER visits represent 19.5% of our total ER visits in the quarter, consistent with the second quarter of last year.

-Intensity of service or acuity increased in the quarter with our same-facility case mix increasing 3.2% compared to the prior-year period.
-Same-facility inpatient surgeries were flat to prior year, and outpatient surgeries declined 1.2% from the previous year.
+Intensity of service or acuity increased in the quarter with our same-facility case mix increasing 3.2% compared to the prior year period.
+Same-facility inpatient surgeries were flat to prior year and outpatient surgeries declined 1.2% from the previous year.
 Same-facility revenue per equivalent admission increased 2% over the prior year for the quarter.

-As Milton indicated, international operations adversely affected our results.
-Same facility revenue per equivalent admission for our U.S. domestic operations increased 2.6% over the prior year for the quarter.
+And as Milton indicated, international operations adversely affected our results.
+Same-facility revenue per equivalent admission for our U.S. domestic operations increased 2.6% over the prior year for the quarter.
 Our same-facility managed care other and exchange revenue per equivalent admission increased 4.9% in the quarter compared to the prior year.
 Same-facility charity care and uninsured discounts increased $422 million in the quarter compared to the prior year.
-Same-facility charity care totaled $1.172 billion in the quarter, an increase of $74 million, while same facility uninsured discounts totaled $3.463 billion, an increase of $348 million over the prior year period.
+Same-facility charity care totaled $1.172 billion in the quarter, an increase of $74 million, while same-facility uninsured discounts totaled $3.463 billion, an increase of $348 million over the prior year period.

-Now turning to expenses.
-Our expense management remained strong in the quarter.
-Same facility operating expense per equivalent admission increased 2.7% compared to last year's second quarter.
+Now turning to expenses, our expense management remained strong in the quarter.
+Same-facility operating expense per equivalent admission increased 2.7% compared to last year's second quarter.
 Our consolidated adjusted EBITDA margin was 19.5% for the quarter as compared to 19.9% in the second quarter of last year.
 Sequentially, it increased 60 basis points from 18.9% in the first quarter of this year.

-Same facility salaries per equivalent admission increased 2.2% compared to the last year's second quarter.
+Same-facility salaries per equivalent admission increased 2.2% compared to the last year's second quarter.
 Salaries and benefits as a percent of revenue increased 10 basis points compared to the second quarter of 2016.
-Same facility supply expense per equivalent admission increased 2.4% for the second quarter compared to the prior year.
+Same-facility supply expense per equivalent admission increased 2.4% for the second quarter compared to the prior year.

 We did see a growth in medical device spend similar to what we saw in the first quarter due to volume growth for some high acuity procedures.
-Supply expense as percent of revenue improved 20 basis points sequentially from the first quarter.
+Supply expense as a percent of revenue improved 20 basis points sequentially from the first quarter.
 Other operating expenses as a percent of revenue increased 30 basis points from last year's second quarter to 18.3% of revenues, primarily reflecting an increase in year-over-year contract services and professional fees that we discussed on our first quarter call.

 Let me touch briefly on cash flow.
 Cash flows from operations totaled $1.404 billion.
-Year to date, cash flows from operations were $2.684 billion and free cash flow, which is cash flow from operations less capital expenditures and distributions and non-controlling interests, was $1.132 billion.
+Year to date, cash flows from operations were $2.684 billion and free cash flow, which is cash flow from operations less capital expenditures and distributions to non-controlling interests, was $1.132 billion.
 At the end of the quarter, we had approximately $3.8 billion available under our revolving credit facilities.
 This is higher than we typically carry in anticipation of closing three facility acquisitions in Houston on July 31.

 We did complete several financing transactions during the quarter, including extending and increasing our revolver capacity and closing on a $1.5 billion, 5.5% senior secured note with a 30-year term, which we plan to use for acquisitions, and we redeemed some 2018 near-term maturities.
 This was an important transaction for the company as it represents the first time in 14 years that we've issued a bond with a term greater than 10 years.
 Debt to adjusted EBITDA was 3.83 times at June 30, 2017, compared to 3.82 times at December 31 of 2016.
 Our strong cash flow, balance sheet position and EPS growth continue to highlight an important strength of the company.